ChrstphrHll/npc_gen/students/Graisen Thalanil.md

 ---
 # Graisen Thalanil
 ### Description
-- Half-Orc Cleric from Shadesburry Initiative
+- Half-Orc Cleric from Chillwild Peaks
 - 2nd year Assault student in Treskal
 - long straight dark red hair that's plain, Pale Green eyes, and Deep Green skin
 - Is Intense and Envious, and has Encouragement as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes